sparks-baird/matsci-opt-benchmarks/README.md

 code into [namespace
 packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/),
 which makes it easier to distribute a collection of related subpackages and modules under an umbrella project.
-Tangent to that, PyScaffold is a project generator for high-quality Python packages, ready to be shared on PyPI and installable via pip; coincidentally, it also supports namespace package configurations.
-The goal for this repository is to host
+Tangent to that, [PyScaffold](https://pyscaffold.org/) is a project generator for high-quality Python packages, ready to be shared on PyPI and installable via pip; coincidentally, it also supports namespace package configurations.
+My plan for this repository is to host
-`pip`-installable packages that provide the code to load datasets, surrogate models, and benchmarks for recent manuscripts I've written.
+`pip`-installable packages that allow for loading datasets, surrogate models, and benchmarks for recent manuscripts I've written.
 It is primarily intended as a convenience for me, with a secondary benefit of adding value to the community.
 I will look into hosting the datasets via Foundry and